felipealbrecht/DeepBlue-Manual/02-data-types/02-09-techniques.md

 Similar techniques names can be found using [list_similar_techniques](http://deepblue.mpi-inf.mpg.de/api.html#api-list_similar_techniques)

 The command [add_technique](http://deepblue.mpi-inf.mpg.de/api.html#api-add_technique) is used to insert a technique.
-Not every user has permission to insert new projects.
+Note that not all users have permissions to add new techniques.